 Those who are hit by commercial trucks, whether in a passenger vehicle or riding a motorcycle, can suffer painful and costly injuries as a result of the impact.
 Commercial trucks can weigh more than 60,000 pounds, while an average car weighs only about 3,500 pounds.
 Even less than that is the motorcycle, which weighs an average of 800 pounds.
-Imagining this huge commercial vehicle crashing into either a rider on two wheels or a driver on four, can be devastatingly tragic.
+Imagining this huge commercial vehicle crashing into either a rider on two wheels or a driver on four can be devastatingly tragic.
 Unfortunately, some of these accidents may be caused due to truck driver fatigue.
 Contact a truck accident lawyer in Atlanta, GA

 In the article here, we have explained what truck driver fatigue is, and what you should do if you are ever hit by a truck while sharing the road.